mwkorver/s3maptiler/README.md

 ## Serving Tiles from S3

-S3 maptiler is meant to run as a redirect from S3.
-When a request to S3 for a tile 'misses' S3 redirects to S3maptiler.
-S3maptiler creates a tile, serves the response, and also copies the tile to S3 for the subsequent requests.
+S3maptiler is meant to run as a redirect from S3.
+When a request to S3 for a tile 'misses', S3 redirects to S3maptiler.
+S3maptiler creates a tile, serves the response, and also copies the tile to S3 for any subsequent requests.
 You can manage how long the tiles persist on S3 by using S3 lifecycle policy.
 For redirects to work you need to have your S3 bucket configured as a website and add a redirect rule.
 See this gist for an example of S3 redirect rule.